yalah5084/apcsa-freedom-project/blog/entry02.md

 ### FP goal is for winter break
 * I want to follow the next [tutorial](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation) which is about building list and navigation.
 * I'm still not familiar with the syntax of Swift so I want to watch this [YouTube video](https://www.youtube.com/watch?v=8Xg7E9shq0U).
-I will watch the sections' variables, operator, if and else, and functions.
+I will watch the sections' variables, operators, if and else, and functions.

 [Previous](entry01.md) | [Next](entry03.md)